Rainstore3 Technical Specification

-- Place the geotextile fabric on the geogrid, extending the excess portion of the rolls up the sides of the excavated area.
+- Place the first layer of geotextile fabric on the geogrid extending the excess portion of the rolls up the sides of the excavated area.
 Overlap the geotextile joints 12” or per manufacturer’s recommendations.

-- The geotextile fabric will later be brought up and encompass all sides and the top of the Rainstore3 units
+- The two geotextile layers and the “sandwiched” geomembrane liner will later be brought up and encompass all sides and the top of the Rainstore3 units.

 3.03 Installation of Rainstore3 Cells

-- After placement of Rainstore3 cells, bring liner material up the sides and over the top of the structure, overlapping or sealing joints per manufacturers recommendations.
-Fold excess fabric at corners to lay flat against sides of structure, securing folds and seams with staples or similar methods.
+- After placement of Rainstore3 cells, bring fabric/geomembrane/fabric liner materials up the sides and over the top of the structure, overlapping and sealing joints per manufacturer’s recommendations.
+Fold excess liner materials at corners to lay flat against sides of structure, securing folds and seams with tape, adhesives, heat, or similar methods.